sailfish-oneplus6/sf-enchilada/faq.md

 ### Android Apps

-There is some work on porting Anbox to Sailfish OS, it isn't currently a major priority but hopefully we will see some Android app support within the next 6months-1year.
-There is nothing I can do to add suppoort for Android apps until then.
+There is some work on porting Anbox to Sailfish OS, it isn't currently a major priority and not something I'll be investing time into.
+If you message me about Android support I will probably ignore you.

 ### Updates